 Planning to play sports?
 WCSU has many options for athletes.
 See them all and learn more about life at WCSU on the Student Life page.

 |Applicants Submitting SAT scores||66%|

 |Average First-Year Financial Aid Package||$9,463|

-It is moderately difficult to get into WCSU.
-The acceptance rate at WCSU is 81%.
+WCSU is moderately difficult to get into.
+Around 81% of applicants get into WCSU each year.
 Last year, 5,189 students applied to WCSU and 4,188 were admitted.

-About 76% of students who start at WCSU come back for their second year of college.
-Around 51% of students who started at WCSU earn their Bachelor's degrees within six years.
+Out of all the first-year, full-time undergrads who start at WCSU, around 76% come back their sophomore year.
+WCSU's six-year graduation rate for undergrads is 51%.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Students in the class of 2021 who had taken out student loans graduated with an average of $38,474 of debt.
+The average student debt for graduates in the class of 2022 was around $38,474 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.